 This self-study course has been approved by PESI, Inc., as a NAADAC Approved Education Provider, for 6.0 CE in the Legal, Ethical and Professional Development skill group.
 NAADAC Provider #77553.
 PESI, Inc. is responsible for all aspects of their programming.
 Full attendance is required; no partial credit will be awarded for partial attendance.

 This intermediate activity is approved for 6.0 clock hours of continuing education instruction.
 Credit requirements and approvals vary per state board regulations.
 Please contact your licensing board to determine if they accept programs or providers approved by other national or state licensing boards.
 A certificate of attendance will be awarded at the end of the program to participants who are in full attendance and who complete the program evaluation.

 This self-study activity qualifies for 6.0 continuing education clock hours as required by many national, state and local licensing boards and professional organizations.
 Save your activity advertisement and certificate of completion, and contact your own board or organization for specific requirements.

-Non-financial: Allan Tepper has no relevant non-financial relationship to disclose.
+Non-financial: Dr. Allan Tepper has no relevant non-financial relationships.